Master the concepts of Salesforce in just 45 days Click here to know more.

 @isTest static void test2() {

-Some characteristics of unit test methods are that they:
+Some characteristics of unit test methods are that:

 Here are some things to note about unit tests.